alerta/prometheus-config/README.md

 | "prometheusAlert"      | n/a           | type         |
 | raw notification       | n/a           | rawData      |

 Prometheus labels marked with a star (*) are built-in and assignment to Alerta attributes happens automatically.
 All other labels or annotations are user-defined and completely optional as they have sensible defaults.

-Be awere that during setting up complex alarms with sum and rate function `instance` and `exported_instance` label can be missed from alarm.
-So you have to set it up manualy.
-That way
+Be aware that during setup the complex alarms with sum and rate function `instance` and `exported_instance` labels can be missed from an alarm.
+These will need to be setup manually with:
 ```
 ALERT ...rate_too_low
   IF sum by (host) (rate(....)) < 10